ESSAY | By Chris Graham

 The NSW Law Reform Commission in September last year stated: “Despite decades of legislative reform, sexual offences remain under-reported, under-prosecuted and under-convicted.”

 It’s hard to get plainer English than that.
 It’s also hard not to notice that almost all the authors of these papers are women.
-And it’s impossible not to notice that the response of parliaments around the country over the decades has been to tinker at the edges.
+And it’s impossible not to notice that the response of parliaments around the country over the decades has been, at best, to tinker at the edges.
 In NSW, for example, parliament amended the Crimes Act in 2008 to give clarity around what consent looks like in a legal context.
-And here’s that report from the NSW Law Reform Commission more than a decade later which describes the high farce that was the senior judiciary’s confused handling of the rape allegations levelled by 18-year-old Saxon Mullins in 2015.
+And here’s the subsequent report from the NSW Law Reform Commission more than a decade later which describes the high farce that was the senior judiciary’s confused handling of the rape allegations levelled by 18-year-old Saxon Mullins in 2015.

 But if you really want to get a sense of just how far behind the rest of the world Australian thinking is on an effective judicial response to sexual violence, consider this: the ‘adversarial versus inquisitorial’ debate has been ongoing in India for years, but the difference there is it’s now being led by the legal industry itself.